ebx/ebx-linkedin-sdk/README.md

 [![Build Status](https://travis-ci.org/ebx/ebx-linkedin-sdk.svg?branch=master)](https://travis-ci.org/ebx/ebx-linkedin-sdk)

-# ebx-linkedin-sdk
+# ebx-linkedin-sdk - Initial release under development!

 ## What it is

 ebx-linkedin-sdk is a pure Java LinkedIn API client.

-It was created and maintained by [Echobox](http://echobox.com) along with a worldwide team of contributors.
+It was created and maintained by [Echobox](http://echobox.com).

 ## Licensing